tfassbender/JfgCdi/README.md

 A simple CDI container to manage dependencies

+## Import into eclipse

+To import the project into eclipse:

+* Clone it, but **not into the workspace** (for some reason eclipse can't import the project correctly if it's already in the workspace.
+A subdirectory of the workspace with a different name is ok, however)
+* File -> import... -> Existing Gradle Project -> Configure a local Gradle version -> Next -> Finish

+Note: The project will not be placed directly in the workspace but remains in the cloned directory (e.g. in a subdirectory of the workspace).
+Not ideal for console access, but I couldn't figure out how to do this in the current eclipse verision (2024/03).

 ## Examples

 For examples on the usage of the library, see the test classes.